resurfaceio/logger-java/README.md

         return body;
     });

-NOTE: We don't recommend logging from before/after filters because of quirks in intercepting body content.
+NOTE: Logging from before/after filters is discouraged because of quirks in handling body content.

 ## Using API Directly